Bob Turner (New York politician): 2012 U.S. Senate election

-Queens County GOP Chairman
+Queens County GOP chairmanship

 On March 12, 2015, Turner was named chairman of the Queens borough Republican Party.
 He was endorsed for the position by New York state Republican chairman Ed Cox, and voted in unanimously.
 On September 27, 2017, he was ousted as chairman by Joann Ariola.

 Personal life

-Turner is married to Peggy Turner, a foster care nurse for special needs children.
-The couple has five adult children and 13 grandchildren and resides in Rockaway Point, Queens.
+Turner was married to his wife Peggy Turner, a foster care nurse for special needs children, for 57 years before her death in 2021.
+The couple had five children and 13 grandchildren and resided in Rockaway Point, Queens.

 In August 2011, Turner revealed the couple's 1994 adoption of C.J.
 Holmstrom, an orphan boy whose parents had died from AIDS.
 C.J.'s mother, Rosemary Holmstrom, had been on daytime talk shows in the 1980s discussing the death of her husband from AIDS and her own HIV-positive status.
 The Turners helped her and C.J. from that time on, adopting C.J. after her death.

-Turner's home was flooded and subsequently burned to the ground during Hurricane Sandy.
+The Turners' home was flooded and subsequently burned to the ground during Hurricane Sandy.